Workers’ Compensation Insurance in West Virginia

 Workers’ compensation settlements in West Virginia

 A workers’ compensation settlement is an agreement between the parties that will resolve your workers’ compensation claim.
-This benefits both the employee and the employer.
+This benefits both the claimant and the employer.
 A West Virginia workers’ compensation settlement is usually given in a lump sum.

 A settlement in a workers’ compensation claim is a full and final resolution.
 When a settlement agreement is reached, the worker can no longer bring a claim against the employer or insurer based on that injury.
 Most injured employees will wait to settle a claim until they’ve reached maximum medical improvement, which means the condition is stable and unlikely to become worse.